 Rights of Injured Workers

-Injured employees who don’t work with a workers’ compensation attorney may agree to something less than what they need and what they are owed.
-Employers and their insurance company may also have various defenses and legal actions that are intended to limit or deny your benefits.
-The attorneys at McAleer Law have helped many workers in both of these situations.Basic Rights
+As an injured employee, if you accept a settlement without working with a workers' compensation attorney, you may accept less compensation than you're owed.
+Employers and their insurance companies may also have various defenses and legal actions intended to limit or deny your benefits.
+The attorneys at McAleer Law have helped many workers in both of these situations.Basic Rights of Injured Workers in Atlanta

 Your workers’ compensation rights include, but are not limited to: